 In theory, carbon offsets facilitate low-cost emissions reductions.
 In practice, they’ve done anything but.

 Carbon “offsets,” a feature of most cap-and-trade systems, build on the sensible premise that emissions should be reduced wherever that can be done at the lowest cost.
-Offsets give CO2 emitters subject to carbon caps a cost-minimizing choice: they can reduce their own (domestic) emissions through the usual means: investing in or incentivizing energy efficiency and use of lower-carbon fuels; or they can buy carbon offsets that pay for activities elsewhere — typically in other, less-developed countries — that reduce or avoid emissions, achieving the same net reduction.
+Offsets give CO2 emitters facing carbon caps a cost-minimizing choice: they can reduce their own (domestic) emissions through the usual means: investing in or incentivizing energy efficiency and use of lower-carbon fuels; or they can buy carbon offsets that pay for actions elsewhere — typically in less-developed countries — that reduce or avoid emissions, achieving the same net reduction.

 Ideally, carbon offsets finance low-carbon energy projects (e.g., wind farms and solar arrays) or projects to reduce emissions from deforestation.
 Reflecting this duality, the United Nations Environment Programme administers two offset programs: the “Clean Development Mechanism” (CDM) and the “Reducing Emissions from Deforestation and Forest Degradation” (REDD) program.

-The European Union’s “Emissions Trading Scheme,” the world’s largest cap-and-trade system covering about 45% of greenhouse gas emissions from 31 countries, utilizes both CDM and REDD offsets.
+The European Union’s “Emissions Trading System,” the world’s largest cap-and-trade system covering about 45% of greenhouse gas emissions from 31 countries, utilizes both CDM and REDD offsets.
 Similarly, California’s AB-32 cap-and-trade program, which started in 2013, includes offsets from five categories: U.S. Forest Projects, Livestock Projects, Ozone Depleting Substances Projects, Urban Forest Projects and Mine Methane Capture.
 Emitters can use offsets to meet up to 8% of their compliance obligations, but since California’s cap declines 2% per year, offsets could represent a large fraction of total emissions reductions under the cap for some time.
-To prevent an allowance price collapse, the California Air Resources Board built in a price floor starting at $10 per ton of CO2 in 2013.

 Why, and how, offsets have proven hard to evaluate and easy to game.